Article by John Tribbia

 Here’s a concrete example under v1.0:

-• A creative writer (mostly writing): personalized quality = 3.02 (below average)
+- A creative writer (mostly writing): quality experience = 3.02 (below average)

 Same model, same week, different experience.
 The question is whether that 0.28-point gap predicts any difference in engagement.